-- b) in the Final round, there should be a minimum time gap of twenty (20) minutes between the time when the last competitor finishes the first stage and the scheduled start of the following stage (inclusive of any period of collective observation, or presentation). - 11.3.5 A presentation of the competitors participating in the Final round: - a) should be made prior to the start of the Boulder stage; - b) may be made prior to the start of the Lead stage; - 11.3.6 Each Boulder stage in a competition will be organized as a series of rotations each equal in duration to the Attempt Period for the stage. - a) Each competitor participating in the stage: - i) will start their attempts on each boulder in the order set out on the Official Start List.
+- b) in the Final round, there should be a minimum time gap of twenty (20) minutes between the time when the last competitor finishes the first stage and the scheduled start of the observation period for the following stage (inclusive of any period of collective observation, or presentation). - 11.3.5 A presentation of the competitors participating in the Final round_should be made prior to the startcommencement of the Boulderfirst stage; in that round. -) may be made prior to the start of the Lead stage; - 11.3.7 11.3.6 Each Boulder stage in a competition will be organized as a series of rotations each equal in duration to the Attempt Period for the stage.: - a) Each competitor participating in the stage: - will start their attempts on each boulder in the order set out on the Official Start List.
 No rescheduling will be permitted if a competitor is unable to start at the relevant time; and - ii) will attempt each boulder of the relevant course in the prescribed order; and - iii) will have a resting period equal to either one (1) or three (3) Attempt Periods in between their attempts on each successive boulder.
 The selection of the resting period will be announced at the Technical Meeting preceding the competition. - b) At the end of the Climbing Period, the competitors who were climbing shall stop climbing and enter a designated Transit Zone.
 This Transit Zone shall be located so that competitors cannot observe any boulder not yet attempted. - c) At the start of each Climbing Period, the competitors who were resting may commence their attempts on the next boulder in succession or having finished the course, leave the Competition Area. - d) A Head Judging Official should ensure that competitors are not released from the Transit Zone before the end of the rotation following their completion of the course.